ShayanMasoudzadeh/ObesityLevelEstimationDataAnalysis/README.md

 - Demographic data (e.g., age, gender).
 - The target variable: **Obesity Level**.

+## Example of Dataset
+Below is an example of the dataset structure:

 ## Project Objective

 The main goal of this project is to evaluate the effectiveness of various machine learning algorithms in predicting obesity levels.
 We aim to compare the performance of these algorithms and identify the most suitable approach for this dataset.